top of page

 In my 30s...

-I learned more about ADHD.
+When I did learn more about ADHD - everything changed.
 I went on medication and made adjustments to my life to accommodate my ADHD.
-As I learned and understood more about my ADHD, I began to accept myself more with compassion.
+I began to accept myself more with compassion.
 I realized that having ADHD is associated with so much guilt and shame on a daily basis.
-I reframed the narrative I had about myself - I was not lazy; in contrast, I worked almost too hard - I just struggled to start tasks and finish them because I faced invisible ADHD challenges and blocks every day.
+I reframed the narrative I had about myself - I was not lazy; in contrast, I worked too hard - I just struggled to start tasks and finish them because I faced invisible ADHD challenges and blocks every day.

 As I learned to slow down, I also became aware of just how much stress and anxiety I had been feeling in my hectic life (nervous system disregulation).
 I was living inside a rice cooker.
 After self-coaching myself and making adjustments to my life, I felt much much lighter, happier and started slowly thriving with ADHD.
 My partner at the time also realized he has ADHD and together, we started addressing the effects ADHD had on our relationship.
 I have since realized that nearly all of my romantic partners are neurodivergent - naturally.
 I am always learning from them and our relationships.